Flu Vaccinations

 Influenza vaccine composition

 The formulation of influenza vaccines for use in Australia is determined each year by the Australian Influenza Vaccine Committee (AIVC) based on information and recommendations from the World Health Organization (WHO).
-The 2024 flu vaccine strains will be announced later in the year.

-There were two quadrivalent influenza vaccines
+There will be two quadrivalent influenza vaccines

 1. Egg-based quadrivalent influenza vaccines: